27th Annual

 September 15, 2025: Pianist Andrew Armstrong introduced the district’s 4th graders to Mussorgsky’s vivid musical scenes through his expressive teaching and performance of the piece.

 Over the course of the fall semester: CCS art and music teachers guided students through the history of the piece and the artwork that inspired it, ultimately inviting them to produce their own artworks in response to the music.
-Although the program is designed primarily for 4th graders, students from other grade levels also had the opportunity to take part.
+Although the program is designed primarily for 4th graders, students from other grade levels also participated.

-In the winter: Student artwork will be selected to be displayed at the culmination event in the spring.
+In the winter: Student artwork was selected to be displayed at the culmination event in the spring.

-March 25, 2026: The collaboration will culminate with two events.
-Andrew Armstrong will return to Charlottesville to present a private concert for the students during the school day, and a free event for the community in the evening - both events will feature the Mussorgsky piece along with selections of the student's artwork.
-The evening event will also include other chamber works to round out the program.
+March 25, 2026: The collaboration culminated with two events.
+Andrew Armstrong returned to Charlottesville to present a private concert for the students during the school day, and a free event for the community in the evening - both events featured the Mussorgsky piece along with selections of the student's artwork projected on the screen while Andrew performed, as well as a display of selected student artwork in the lobby.
+The evening event also featured pianist John Novacek performing his some of his own rags as well as joining Andrew at the piano for Grieg's Norwegian Dances and a 4-hand arrangement of Gershwin's An American in Paris.

 September 15, 2025: Pianist Andrew Armstrong introduced the district’s 4th graders to Mussorgsky’s vivid musical scenes through his expressive teaching and performance of the piece.

 Over the course of the fall semester: CCS art and music teachers guided students through the history of the piece and the artwork that inspired it, ultimately inviting them to produce their own artworks in response to the music.
-Although the program is designed primarily for 4th graders, students from other grade levels also had the opportunity to take part.
+Although the program is designed primarily for 4th graders, students from other grade levels also participated.

-In the winter: Student artwork will be selected to be displayed at the culmination event in the spring.
+In the winter: Student artwork was selected to be displayed at the culmination event in the spring.

-March 25, 2026: The collaboration will culminate with two events.
-Andrew Armstrong will return to Charlottesville to present a private concert for the students during the school day, and a free event for the community in the evening - both events will feature the Mussorgsky piece along with selections of the student's artwork.
-The evening event will also include other chamber works to round out the program.
+March 25, 2026: The collaboration culminated with two events.
+Andrew Armstrong returned to Charlottesville to present a private concert for the students during the school day, and a free event for the community in the evening - both events featured the Mussorgsky piece along with selections of the student's artwork projected on the screen while Andrew performed, as well as a display of selected student artwork in the lobby.
+The evening event also featured pianist John Novacek performing his some of his own rags as well as joining Andrew at the piano for Grieg's Norwegian Dances and a 4-hand arrangement of Gershwin's An American in Paris.

 |